cdelorme/dot-files/readme.md

 OS X has used "Darwin" as their [uname response](http://en.wikipedia.org/wiki/Uname) for many years now, so it is reliable.

+If you are using OSX and the hostname is really like (eg. `Firstname Lastname's Macbook.local`) you can fix that easily with `sudo scutil --set HostName newname.local`.

 ## Planned Features

-- Git Prompt deatiled output is a work-in-progress and is missing support for some statuses
-- It should be possible to map ctrl/cmd+v to auto-trigger `:set paste` and `:set nopaste` from insert mode
+- Mapping control/command + v hotkey to auto-trigger `:set paste` and then `:set nopaste`
-- Support for a shared clipboard with vim would also be nice
+- Shared clipboard support with vim